-The first step to obtaining a K-1 nonimmigrant visa for your fiancé(e) is to file Form I-129F, Petition for Alien Fiancé(e), with the U.S. Citizenship and immigration Services (USCIS).
+The first step to obtaining a K-1 nonimmigrant visa for your fiancé(e) is to file Form I-129F, Petition For Alien Fiancé(e) with U.S. Citizenship and Immigration Services (USCIS).
 The filing fee for Form I-129F is $535.

 At each stage in the process, background and security checks in various databases may be conducted on both you and your fiancé(e).
 The checks are conducted using fingerprints, names, or other biographic or biometric information.

 The length of time varies from case to case according to its circumstances.
 Some cases are delayed because applicants do not follow instructions carefully or supply incomplete information.
 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a Consular Officer.

 K-1 nonimmigrant status automatically expires after 90 days and cannot be extended.
 Generally, your fiancé(e) must leave the U.S. at the end of the 90 days if you do not marry.
 Our highly experienced immigration attorneys will help you through each step of the K-1 visa process.